pebblecode/pebble-handbook/great-work/social-media-guidance-for-sharing-content.md

 - Linkedin: People here are either looking for a job or looking for a business need.
 - Youtube/Vimeo: No limitations here (This is not on buffer but handled separately by Niall and Jonny <— Niall is the big boss here)

 You can create groups in Buffer which allows you to group together the channels for where you want to post a piece of content.
-The groups I’ve made so far include:
+The groups I’ve made on the master account include:

 pebble life (Twitter and Facebook)
 Primarily for all pebble content.
 Pictures, Blogs, Videos can all be posted here.